Japan Moon Lander Revives After Lunar Night - UrduPoint

 "SLIM succeeded in surviving a night on the Moon's surface while maintaining its communication function!"

-It said communications were "terminated after a short time, as it was still lunar midday and the temperature of the communication equipment was very high".
+It said that communications were "terminated after a short time, as it was still lunar midday and the temperature of the communication equipment was very high."

 But it added: "Preparations are being made to resume operations when instrument temperatures have sufficiently cooled."